jphjsoares/IO-Ops/README.md

 Built in eclipse.

 WARNING: Probably there are bugs, this was just a program made when I was bored.
-I'll probably will give it more features every now and then
+I'll probably give it more features and new updates every now and then